LearningLocker/docs/readme.md

 You may contribute to this project via [issues](/issues) and [pull request](/pulls), however, please see the [guidelines](/contributing.md) before doing so.
 More information about how you can get involved can be found on the [Learning Locker website](http://learninglocker.net/community/get-involved/).

 ### Getting Started
+1. Open the file you wish to edit on Github.
+2. Edit the file.
+3. Enter a "commit message" (found below the edited file).
+4. Click "Propose file changes" (found below the edited file).

+Alternatively:

 1. [Fork](/fork) the repository.
-4. Change the markdown documentation files.
+2. Change the markdown documentation files.
-7. Commit and push your changes to Github.
+3. Commit and push your changes to Github.
-8. Create a [pull request](/pulls) on Github (ensuring that you follow the [guidelines](/contributing.md)).
+4. Create a [pull request](/pulls) on Github (ensuring that you follow the [guidelines](/contributing.md)).

 Note that the documentation site is generated using [Jekyll](http://jekyllrb.com/).
 To learn more about the repository structure, please view the [Jekyll documentation](http://jekyllrb.com/docs/home/).